elabftw/elabftw/documentation/docs/usage/import-export.md

 - `canread` and `canwrite` contain permissions in eLabFTW JSON format.
 - `rating`, when present, must be a value from 0 to 5.

-All other columns are imported as Extra Fields.
+All other columns are imported as Custom Fields.
 Values that are valid URLs are created as URL fields; other values are created as Text fields.

 Once you are satisfied with the file, export it as a UTF-8 `.csv` file.
 Make a second file containing only the header and two or three rows, and use that smaller file to test the import first.